 The Chinese New Year Parade in San Francisco dates back to the California Gold Rush, when the Chinese Community in San Francisco decided to stage a parade in order to share their culture with the non-Chinese community.

-The Chinese New Year Parade in San Francisco actually takes place about the time of the Lantern Festival, which is held on the 15th day of the Lunar New Year.
-The Lantern Festival traditionally marked the end of Chinese New Year.
+Actually, the Chinese New Year Parade in San Francisco takes place about the time of the Lantern Festival, which is held on the 15th day of the Lunar New Year.
+In fact, the Lantern Festival traditionally marked the end of Chinese New Year.

 There are beautiful floats, elaborate costumes, ferocious lions, exploding firecrackers , marching bands, and the newly crowned Miss Chinatown U.S.A. and her court.